 A WordPress featured image is the main image displayed on your post or page.
 This image is usually displayed at the top of posts and in social media posts when you share them on social media.

-How to Add WordPress Featured Images
+How to Set Up and Optimize Featured Images in WordPress

 Adding WordPress featured images is a simple process.
 Simply upload or select an image for each post or page.